SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Advanced_Configuration/Exchanging_Process_Data_With_External_Applications.md

 ### Example

-For a process where a *Scan IP Range* activity is present, it might be interesting to access the list of IPs that have been detected and show it on a custom front end.
+For a process where a *Scan IP Range* activity is present, it might be interesting to access the list of IPs that have been detected and show it using a custom front end.

-In that case, the Process DOM definition would require a “Detected IPs” field descriptor that is used to store a serialized list of IPs.
+In that case, the process DOM definition would require a “Detected IPs” field descriptor that is used to store a serialized list of IPs.

 Custom code would then need to access that field descriptor to bring it to the user.